rsyslog/rsyslog/source/concepts/messageparser.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We now know what parser chains are and how they operate.
 The question is
-now how many parser chains can be active and how it is decicded which
+now how many parser chains can be active and how it is decided which
 parser chain is used on which message.
 This is controlled via
 :doc:`rsyslog's rulesets <multi_ruleset>`.
 In short, multiple rulesets can be
 defined and there always exist at least one ruleset.